• Skip to main content

 Since I am from Cincinnati, I have all the Cincinnati chili at my finger tips.
 There is a Skyline Chili pretty much on every corner here.
 But in case you are wondering where I am going, THIS IS NOT A CINCINNATI CHILI RECIPE!

-However, this quick and easy Turkey Chili does have a special unique ingredient that you may find surprising.
-And it's rooted in my home city's chili recipes!
+However, this quick and easy Ground Turkey Chili does have a special unique ingredient that you may find surprising.
+And it’s rooted in my home city’s chili recipes!

 What is it?
 Cocoa Powder!

-1. It's thick and hearty.
-Don't give me a broth filled chili--that's called soup!
+1. It’s thick and hearty.
+Don’t give me a broth filled chili–that’s called soup!
 If I wanted soup, I would have asked for it.
-No, chili needs to be super thick--use tomato sauce, tomato paste and all that goodness to keep it from being a bean and meat soup!
+No, chili needs to be super thick–use tomato sauce, tomato paste and all that goodness to keep it from being a bean and meat soup!

 2. It is ready in about 30 minutes.
 I love a full day, slow cooked chili recipe like my sweet potato or brisket chili.
-However, when you want chili fast--this simple turkey chili recipe is the one.
+However, when you want chili fast–this simple turkey chili recipe is the one.
 Easy as browning the ground turkey and sauteing the veggies and then simmering everything else together for a bit.

 3. This chili is freezer friendly and great for meal prep.
 I find leftover chili to be even better than the actual day you cook it.
 So prep it one day and eat off of it for the week.
 Freeze individual servings or a bit container for when you don't have the energy to cook another night.